aldreth/poesis/src/pages/what-we-do.md

 ---
-title: How we do
+title: What we do
-permalink: /how/index.html
+permalink: /what-we-do/index.html
 description: 'Poesis is a space of invitation… to explore what it means to be human at this point of profound planetary change; using our hands, heart and soul, as well as our relationship with systems and society.'
 layout: page
 coverImage: oaks
 ---

-**Poesis** will provide a place for people to gather, connect and share, to make sense of the world and our shared predicaments, though;
+**Poesis** will provide a place for people to:

 ### Re-view